cgroll/cgroll.github.io/_posts/2018-12-29-Atlas_of_sustainable_dev_goals.md

 <br>

-From the extensive full collection of charts, let me showcase five examples that I found particularly revealing.
+From the extensive full collection of charts let me showcase five examples that I found particularly revealing.
 The first two charts address the still ridiculously high transaction costs that are associated with simple financial transactions in some developing countries.
 A simple transfer of money can still be associated with more than 10% (!) transaction costs.

-part of FinTech industry.
+This might not be one of the most pressing issues that society faces, but it is something that I do particularly relate to as member of the FinTech industry.
+Seeing these kinds of inefficiencies in traditional financial institutions is one of the main motivations that led me to join the revolution of financial services.
+There is still so much that we can gain from further automation and usage of technology and data, basically in all business areas of the financial sector: money transfers and payments, investment management, lending and borrowing, retail banking and many more.

 ![Costly remittances](/assets/images/sdg_atlas_2018_remittances_1.png)

 ![Costly remittances](/assets/images/sdg_atlas_2018_remittances_2.png)

 A second topic that I found disturbing is the fact that Internet usage is still at only 12% of people in low income countries.
+Access to Internet is one of the basic requirements for further advances in almost every field.

 ![Internet usage](/assets/images/sdg_atlas_2018_global_internet_usage.png)

-Besides
-maybe unsurprising (we get to hear about this in the news quite frequently), numerous armed conflicts in the world.
+Besides the more technology driven topics from above the Atlas of Sustainable Development of course also gives a merciless resume of all of the most pressing problems of our time.
+For example, even though we get to hear about armed conflicts regularly in the news, it is always stunning to realize how many conflicts actually exist in the world:

 ![Global conflicts](/assets/images/sdg_atlas_2018_world_conflicts.png)

-With all the disappointing statistics we should not forget that we are making progress (but not fast enough).
-One particularly impressive example for this is the rise in life expectancy in almost all parts of the world.
-Only Africa is still not good.
+However, even with such disappointing charts we should not forget the progress that has been made.
+One particularly impressive example for this is the rise in life expectancy in almost all parts of the world (Africa sadly seems to lack behind).

 ![Life expectancy](/assets/images/sdg_atlas_2018_life_expectancy.png)